GHaxZ/tergine/PLAN.md

   - Key code definitions for commonly used keys
   - Character keys can be checked by just checking the character

-# Display
+# Drawing elements

 - Canvas
   - Size (width, height)
   - Objects can be drawn on it
-  - When passing an object for drawing, a position can be specified
+  - Objects can be added to the canvas
-    - Position is located at the top left corner of the object
+    - Objects are passed by reference, can be modified afterwards
+      - Changes to the objects will be reflected in the canvas
 - Objects
   - Can be drawn on canvas
   - Have many properties
     - Colors
     - Width and height (in characters)
+    - Position, oriented at the top left corner of the object
     - Content (What the object looks like, string array, limited to specified width and height)

+# Screen rendering

+- Simple screen which can be initialized and set up
+- Configurable frame rate
+- Accepts canvas which will be drawn
+- Canvas will be rendered every frame
+  - Loop through canvas objects and draw them

 # Error handling